playht/pyht/README.md

     - `UKRAINIAN`
     - `URDU`
     - `XHOSA`
-- The following options are additional inference-time hyperparameters which only apply to the `PlayDialog` and `PlayDialogMultilingual` models; if unset, the model will use default values chosen by Play.
+- The following options are additional inference-time hyperparameters which only apply to the `PlayDialog*` models; if unset, the model will use default values chosen by Play.
     - `voice_2` (multi-turn dialogue only): The second voice to use for a multi-turn TTS request; a string.
         - A URL pointing to a Play voice manifest file.
     - `turn_prefix` (multi-turn dialogue only): The prefix for the first speaker's turns in a multi-turn TTS request; a string.